 Lake Street Solar, LLC, partners with MNIPL to make solar available to congregations and small businesses in underserved communities.
 Their PPA offers a 5 to 10% discount on Xcel rates for 20 years.
 Buy-out options are available as early as year 7 at 10% of the original cost of the solar system.

 Lake Street Solar prefers properties in Minneapolis, Edina, and St. Louis Park, but congregations in other Twin Cities areas may qualify.
 For more information and to apply, click here.

-Congregation can go solar with no money down and without owning an array and still save on electrical bills by subscribing to a CSG.
+Owning a solar array isn't the only way to go solar and still save on electrical bills.
+You can subscribe to a Community Solar Garden (CSG).
 These are large solar arrays that multiple customers buy into for some or all of their electricity.

 In Minnesota, customers must be in the same or in an adjacent county to where the array is installed.
 CSG developers typically install these large arrays in rural areas where land is less expensive.

 In the Twin Cities and surrounding area, counties with CSGs include Washington, Chisago, Dakota, Sterns, Wright, and Carver.
 None are currently available in Ramsey or Hennepin Counties.